 Windows Defender was introduced as a built-in anti-virus utility starting with Windows XP.
 However, none of the versions before Windows 8 could find anything but spyware.
 This made third-party antivirus software a must.
 Windows 8 boosted its security potential by introducing anti-malware functionality and made scans more accurate by expanding its database of malicious files.
 With that said, since Microsoft no longer focuses on older versions of Windows.
 So, we suggest updating to Windows 10 from a security perspective.
 Now, let’s get into how to restore quarantined files by Windows Defender.

-1. Restore quarantined files by Windows Defender on Windows 7
+How to Restore quarantined files by Windows Defender on Windows 7

 Here’s how the restoration process of files quarantined by Windows Defender on Windows 7 works: